nixpkgs-friendly/nixpkgs-friendly-overlay/CONTRIBUTING.md

+# Contributing

-# First, Thank you!
+First, Thank you!

 Your contribution is very welcomed!

+To contribute, either open a PR or request committer access.

+# Conventions

-# Package naming conventions
+## Package naming

+Only:
+- Lowercase
+- "-" as name separator
+  "_" as version separator
+  Example: `package-name_1_2_3`
-- Use lowercase for package names.
+- Use upstream package name.
+Such as:
-- Python packages name follows `pypi.org`.
-- Name separator is "-".
-Version separator is "_".
-Like: `package-name_1_2_3`
+  - Python: `pypi.org`
+  - OCaml: `opam.ocaml.org`